rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 So he reasoned in the synagogue with the Jews and the devout persons, and in the marketplace every day with those who happened to be there. ^1717

 Some of the Epicurean and Stoic philosophers also conversed with him.
 And some said, What does this babbler wish to say?
-Others said, He seems to be a preacher of foreign divinities — because he was preaching Jesus and the resurrection. ^1718
+Others said, He seems to be a preacher of foreign divinities--because he was preaching Jesus and the resurrection. ^1718

-And they took him and brought him to the Areopagus, saying, May we know what this new teaching is that you are presenting? ^1719
+And they took hold of him and brought him to the Areopagus, saying, May we know what this new teaching is that you are presenting? ^1719

 For you bring some strange things to our ears.
 We wish to know therefore what these things mean. ^1720

 Now all the Athenians and the foreigners who lived there would spend their time in nothing except telling or hearing something new. ^1721

-So Paul, standing in the midst of the Areopagus, said : Men of Athens, I perceive that in every way you are very religious. ^1722
+So Paul, standing in the midst of the Areopagus, said: Men of Athens, I perceive that in every way you are very religious. ^1722

-For as I passed along and observed the objects of your worship, I found also an altar with this inscription, To the unknown god.
+For as I passed along and observed the objects of your worship, I found also an altar with this inscription, 'To the unknown god.'
 What therefore you worship as unknown, this I proclaim to you. ^1723

 The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, ^1724